jeria93/scrum-guide/README.md

 **The Planning Meeting**

-A planning meeting takes place where it is discussed on what to work on during a particular sprint, one could think:
+A planning meeting takes place where it is discussed on what will be worked on during a particular sprint, one could think:

 What should we build?
 - Pick out the most crucial user stories and set a goal (Sprint Goal), made by the “Product Owner”, but in a large way the team decides what is realistic to achieve, it is a collaboration between both parties.
 These user stories falls under the Product Backlog.